Stonelinks/stonelinks.github.io/pages/projects/stoolbotics/use.md

 ### Playback and Recording

-The simulator also includes functionality to play back and record robot motion through the <code>play</code> and <code>record</code> commands.
+The simulator also includes functionality to play back and record robot motion through the `play` and `record` commands.

 #### File Format